aishack/aishack/tutorials/sift-scale-invariant-feature-transform-introduction.md

 Track images, detect and identify objects (which can be partly hidden as well), or whatever you can think of.
 We'll get into this later as well.

 But the catch is, this algorithm is patented.

->.<
+Sigh.

 So, it's good enough for academic purposes.
 But if you're looking to make something commercial, look for something else!
 [Thanks to aLu for pointing out SURF is patented too]